 , the Shaykhiyyah of Basra and Kerman published, in nine volumes, a typeset transcription from the available manuscripts of the collected works of Shaykh Aḥmad (Aḥsāʾī 2009).
 Appropriately, they entitled it the second edition of

 (Aḥsāʾī 1856–59), a lithograph collection of over 90 works of the author published a generation after his passing by the Shaykhiyyah of Tabriz.
 The second edition has a number of works which were previously only available in manuscript form.
-Whereas the Shaykhiyyah of Tabriz published three of the largest works separately, the second edition includes these within
+Whereas the Shaykhiyyah of Tabriz published three of the largest works separately,

 proper.
 The most famous and largest work of the Shaykh,